boblemaire/IoTaWatt/README.md

 data on a local SDcard and uploads via WiFi.
 This is a work in progress.

+There's a lot more coming, but I thought I'd share this snapshot with anyone who's following this project.
+It does work.
+I'm running it in my basement.
+If you don't build a board (schematics and PCB files are published), you could get by with a breadboarded NodeMCU with an SDcard and one MCP3x08 ADC.
+You would need to also cobble together the Voltage and at least one other port, but altogether doable in a night or two.
+(I've done it multiple times).

 * Runs on 5v micro USB power to NodeMCU 0.9 or 1.0 ESP8266 board.
 * Samples power at rate of 30,000+ samples-per-second.
 * Uses external current transformers (CT)s.